docker-hy/docker-hy.github.io/exercises.md

 ## Part 2

 *Do not alter the code of the projects*
+*Exercises in part 2 should be done using docker-compose*

 **2.1**

-Configuring 1.4 to 1.5 in docker-compose.
+Configure 1.4 and 1.5 to work in docker-compose.

 Since we already created working Dockerfiles for both frontend and backend we can go step further and simplify the usage into one docker-compose.yml.

 **2.2**

-Adding redis to example frontend + backend.
+Add redis to example backend.

 Redis is used to speed up some operations.
 Backend uses a slow api to get information.
 You can test the slow api by connecting to /slow.
 It should take 10 to 20 seconds to get a response.